 Buying Seventh Generation products is a great place to start if you want to start reducing your environmental footprint.
 Seventh Generation is like a forefather (or fore-mother) of companies following sustainable business practices.
-They are a leader in this space and most of their products packaged in 100% recycled material, or very close to a 100%.
+They are a leader in this space with most of their products packaged in 100% recycled material, or very close to 100%.

 They even sell toilet paper made from 100% recycled paper.
 I should mention that regular toilet paper made from newly chopped down trees is a bit softer, but do you really need beautifully woven silk napkins to wipe your butt?!
 I think not, seems like a small sacrifice to save some trees and I know you are up to it!

 Though Seventh Generation is owned by a large multinational corporation, specifically Unilever, the company has taken steps to maintain it’s environmental sustainability and social responsibility goals.
 Also, Unilever is a leader in the corporate space in terms of reducing its negative impact on society as well.

 Although we try to support small businesses as much as possible, I personally feel like it is good to support large corporations that are trying to do right by the Earth.
 We want to show that people will reward responsible business practices, if even if it means spending an extra fifty cents on home goods products.

 If you want to also use your butt for charity, another option is our favorite recycled toilet paper company Who Gives a Crap, 100% post-consumer recycled paper and half the profits to build toilets in developing countries.
 But the real selling point is the jokes (trust me, but you’ll need to try it out first).

 PARKLAND RECYCLED PLASTIC BAGS